-Lone rowing should be avoided where possible.
+Lone sculling should be avoided where possible.
 Members rowing alone should remember that some stretches of the river are quite isolated and be aware of their personal safety.
 It is good practice to make another member/friend know you are going out on the water so that the alarm can be raised if you do not return as planned.
 Lone training with free-weights should also be avoided.

-14 Land Training
+15 Land Training

-Rowing Machines (ergos) are provided for use of members only and should be used in a responsible way.
+Rowing Machines (ergos) are provided for use by members only and should be used in a responsible way.
 Posters depicting safe rowing technique are displayed on the back wall of the main boathouse.
 If unsure, members should seek guidance from their Rowing Captain or a coach

 Members should follow the same preparation procedure (warm-up, inspection) as they would for rowing on water.
 After use, all equipment should be wiped down and left clean and tidy.
-Any damage must be recorded in the boat damage book/reported to a member of the committee.
+Any damage must reported to a member of the committee.